Loading...

 Safety note

-yes will generate endless output.
-Redirect to /dev/null as shown, and treat this like a test workload you should stop after confirming behavior.
+yes generates endless output.
+Redirect to /dev/null as shown, and treat this as a test workload you should stop after confirming behavior.

 Command